 PepGen Presents Data from its Duchenne Muscular Dystrophy Program at World Muscle Society Congress

-/EIN News/ -- BOSTON, Oct.
-13, 2022 (GLOBE NEWSWIRE) -- PepGen Inc. (Nasdaq: PEPG), a clinical-stage biotechnology company advancing the next generation of oligonucleotide therapies with the goal of transforming the treatment of severe neuromuscular and neurological diseases, announced the presentation of data from its Duchenne muscular dystrophy program.
+BOSTON, Oct.
+13, 2022 (GLOBE NEWSWIRE) -- PepGen Inc. PEPG, a clinical-stage biotechnology company advancing the next generation of oligonucleotide therapies with the goal of transforming the treatment of severe neuromuscular and neurological diseases, announced the presentation of data from its Duchenne muscular dystrophy program.
 The data are featured in a poster at the 27th International Hybrid Annual Congress of the World Muscle Society taking place in Halifax, Nova Scotia, Canada from October 11-15, 2022.

 PepGen's Senior Vice President, Head of Clinical Development, Michelle Mellion, M.D., will present data from PepGen's Duchenne muscular dystrophy (DMD) candidate, PGN-EDO51, including data evaluating the potential of PGN-EDO51 in non-human primates and evaluating PGN-EDO23 (mouse equivalent of PGN-EDO51) in mdx and wild-type mice.